-Email attachment size has limited to maximum 10MBs.
+Email attachment size has limited to maximum 2MBs.
 If this is reached, the email will be discarded.

-- If Suppress Notifications is checked, OpsGenie would create alerts, but users would not receive any notifications for the alerts.
+- If Suppress Notifications is checked, Opsgenie creates alerts, but users do not receive any notifications for the alerts.

 The basic configuration allows creating alerts with minimal configuration.
 Advanced settings allow: